C5-MosaSaleh/Project-5/README.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.

-Ex.
-Are you looking for a quick and easy way to action, action, and action?
-The **Discord** is the greatest and most accurate application to do this for you.
-It helps you to **(list of activities)**.
-The **(name of application)** provides a simple design to ensure having the best user experience.
+Are you looking for a quick and easy way to communicate with your friends ?
+Then **Discord** is the greatest application to do this for you.
+It helps you to create a place where you can belong. **Discord** provides a simple design to ensure having the best user experience.

 ## 🏁 Getting Started <a name = "getting_started"></a>